ororfest/ororfest.github.io/3when.markdown

 3 - Tweet about it with the hashtag #OROR

 ##WHEN to book
 * *Wed.
-9/18* -- Not the festival yet, but Xoxo encourages its attendees to arrive early to check out the city.
+9/18* -- Not the festival yet, but XOXO encourages its attendees to arrive early to check out the city.
 * *Thus & Fri 9/19 & 9/20* -- First two days of festival.
 Festival and conference ticket holders will be free during the day.
 * *Saturday & Sunday 9/21 & 9/22* -- Daytime - conference attendees will be in talks, but festival attendees will be free.
-Events in evening.
 * *Monday 9/23 and after* -- XOXO encourages attendees to stay an extra day, but no guarantees.
-Portland continues to exisist, long live Portland
+Portland continues to exisist, long live Portland!

 <hr>